KansasCityWomeninTechnology/djangofest_tutorial/en/django_installation/instructions.md

 All you need to do is find a directory in which you want to create the `virtualenv`; your home directory, for example.
 On Windows, it might look like `C:\Users\Name\` (where `Name` is the name of your login).

-> __NOTE:__ On Windows, make sure that this directory does not contain accented or special characters; if your username contains accented characters, use a different directory, for example, `C:\djangogirls`.
+> __NOTE:__ On Windows, make sure that this directory does not contain accented or special characters; if your username contains accented characters, use a different directory, for example, `C:\djangofest`.

-For this tutorial we will be using a new directory `djangogirls` from your home directory:
+For this tutorial we will be using a new directory `djangofest` from your home directory:

 {% filename %}command-line{% endfilename %}
 ```
-$ mkdir djangogirls
+$ mkdir djangofest
-$ cd djangogirls
+$ cd djangofest
 ```

 We will make a virtualenv called `myvenv`.
 The general command will be in the format: